-Senators challenged Homeland Security Secretary Janet Napolitano to reconcile the image of agents who protect the president's life with the dozen officers and supervisors implicated in the sordid affair.
+WASHINGTON – Conflicting portraits of the Secret Service took stage Wednesday on Capitol Hill, as senators challenged Homeland Security Secretary Janet Napolitano to reconcile the image of agents who protect the lives of America's president with the dozen officers and supervisors implicated in a humiliating prostitution scandal.

-Testifying at an oversight hearing, Napolitano told the Senate Judiciary Committee that the incident involving as many as 20 women appeared to be an isolated case.
-She said the agency's Office of Professional Responsibility had never received previous complaints in the past 2 1/2 years, but it was unclear why she specified that period.
+Napolitano told the Senate Judiciary Committee that the incident in Colombia involving as many as 20 women and a dozen military personnel appeared to be an isolated one.
+She said the agency's office of professional responsibility had not received any complaints in the past 2 1/2 years.
+She said investigators are reviewing earlier time periods as well.

-The chairman of the Judiciary Committee, Sen. Patrick Leahy, D-Vt., praised the Secret Service as "wise, very professional men and women" and called it shocking that so many of the agency's employees were involved in the scandal.
+At the hearing, committee chairman Sen. Patrick Leahy, D-Vt., praised the Secret Service as "wise, very professional men and women," and called it shocking that so many of the agency's employees were involved in the scandal.

 "It really was, I think, a huge disappointment to the men and women of the Secret Service to begin with, who uphold very high standards and who feel their own reputations are now besmirched by the actions of a few," Napolitano said.